obrie/retrokit/README.md

 There are too many improvements to count here, but some ideas are:

+* Move manualkit to sdl2
+* Unify system metadata into a single file
+* Support for more systems (Amiga, Apple II, etc.)
+* Support for non-Raspbian platforms
+* Separate retrokit, romkit, and manualkit
 * More comprehensive compatibility ratings
-* Support for non-Raspbian platforms
-* Computer-based emulators (Amiga, Apple II, etc.)

 If you want to make changes for your own specific setup, feel free to.
 I'll accept contributions for anything that will make it easier for you to customize this to your